justinethier/cyclone/docs/User-Manual.md

 A [R<sup>7</sup>RS Compliance Chart](Scheme-Language-Compliance.md) lists differences between the specification and Cyclone's implementation.

-[API Documentation](API.md) is available for the libraries provide by Cyclone.
+[API Documentation](API.md) is available for the libraries provided by Cyclone.

 # Multithreaded Programming